Cruikshank History, Family Crest & Coats of Arms

 - James Cruikshank, American Republican politician, Delegate to Republican National Convention from Pennsylvania, 1884

-- J. P. Cruikshank, American Democrat politician, Delegate to Democratic National Convention from Iowa, 1908
+- J. P. Cruikshank, American Democratic Party politician, Delegate to Democratic National Convention from Iowa, 1908

-- F. L. Cruikshank, American Democrat politician, Alternate Delegate to Democratic National Convention from Idaho, 1952
+- F. L. Cruikshank, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Idaho, 1952

 - Alfred B. Cruikshank (b.
-1847), American Democrat politician, United Democracy Candidate for Mayor of New York City, New York, 1897
+1847), American Democratic Party politician, United Democracy Candidate for Mayor of New York City, New York, 1897

 - Alexander M. Cruikshank (b.
 1919), American chemist